-Measuring skull pressure without the headacheDecember 20th, 2012 in Medical research /
+Measuring skull pressure without the headacheDecember 20, 2012 in Medicine & Health / Medical research

 Space research has developed a new way of measuring the pressure inside your skull using simple sound waves from headphones.
 The device is an effective early-warning system for patients recovering from head injury or brain surgery.